 A: Yes, AWS Premium Support covers issues related to your use of the AWS Storage Gateway.
 Please see the AWS Premium Support detail page for further information and pricing.

 Q: What other support options are available?

-You can tap into the breadth of existing AWS community knowledge through the AWS Storage Gateway discussion forum.
+A: You can tap into the breadth of existing AWS community knowledge through the AWS Storage Gateway discussion forum.